-(1) As shown in Figure 13, after the present "first-generation" videotex systems based on 1WN (teletext) and 2W videotex, with simple numerical keypads and both with the main function of information retrieval, we are entering the phase of the "second-generation" 2W videotex systems with full alphabetical keyboards, gateway functions, and a wide range of applications which go significantly beyond simple information retrieval.
-Such applications include message sending, simple forms of transactions, simple computations through thirdparty computers, etc. In the foreseeable future we will witness the emergence of "third-generation" videotex systems which will be triggered off by the appearance of intelligent videotex decoders which will allow the concentration of more intelligence locally, taking the burden from the videotex network and third-party computers.
-The use of intelligent decoders will open the way to a broad range of new videotex applications, such as telesoftware, more sophisticated transactions, improved information retrieval functions, etc. The emergence of intelligent videotex decoders will enable full-channel (1WW) videotex systems be developed, where the amount of accessible information frames will grow by 3-4 orders of magnitude.
-With the present type of teletext decoders such large amounts of information cannot be handled, probably not even in the most rudimentary way, as is used in the present 1WN videotex systems.
-The main significant characteristic of "fourth-generation" videotex systems will be that the convergence of 1W and 2W videotex systems will be observed.
+(1)As shown in Figure 12, after the present first-generation videotex systems based on 1WN (teletext) and 2W videotex, with simple numerical keypads and both with the main function of information retrieval, we are entering the phase of the second-generation 2W videotex systems with full alphanumeric keyboards, gateway functions, and a wide range of applications which go significantly beyond simple information retrieval.
+Such applications include message sending, simple forms of simple computations transactions, through third-party computers, etc. In the foreseeable future we will witness the emergence of third-generation videotex systems which will be triggered off by the appearance of intelligent videotex decoders which will allow the concentration of more intelligence locally, taking the burden from the videotex network and third-party computers.
+The use of intelligent decoders will open the way to a broad range of new videotex applications, such as telesoftware, more sophisticated transactions, improved information retrieval functions, etc. The emergence of intelligent videotex decoders will enable full-channel (1WW) videotex systems to be developed, where the amount of accessible information frames will grow by three-four orders of magnitude.
+With the present type of teletext decoders, such large amounts of information cannot be handled, probably not even in the most rudimentary way, as is used in the present 1WN videotex systems.
+The main significant characteristic of fourth-generation videotex systems will be that the convergence of 1W and 2W videotex systems will be observed.